 All The Ranch

 Make it into a dressing.
 If you've only used it as a seasoning, MAKE IT INTO A DRESSING.
 That's when it really reaches its full potential.
-We recommend equal parts (by volume) of the powder, mayonnaise and milk, but it's also great directly stirred into sour cream or yoghurt.
+We recommend equal parts (by volume, so for example 1 tablespoons of each) of the powder, mayonnaise and milk, but it's also great directly stirred into sour cream or yoghurt.
 You're the master of the ratio though, so find your perfect recipe.

 You can keep it all vegan, just make sure the vegan yoghurt is unsweetened, if you want to use yoghurt.
 Tasty!
 Another great use is as a sauce finisher - particularly any creamy sauces like bechamel or cheese sauces.
 A little bit of All The Ranch and it really gains that yummy edge.
 As a seasoning it loves chips (or fries) but also can be used on chicken or vegan faux meats or even as part of a marinade.
 Also try sprinkling it on freshly made popcorn, yum!